 St. Lucia is one of the only places in the world where divers can actually experience coral spawning, the process in which coral begins to produce and build new reef.
 The process is said to look like an upside down snow storm, as the living coral releases pink and white packets of reproductive material that drift to the surface to complete fertalization.
 Several dive companies host night dives so that visitors may experience the spawning first hand.

 This is just one of the reasons why St. Lucia is renowned as one of the best diving spots in the Caribbean, and snorkeling is popular as well.
 There are numerous gorgeous locales for aquatic exploration.
 The island's natural beauty is further magnified by its underwater world.
 All you need is a mask and fins and you're ready for your afternoon snorkeling excursion.

 St. Lucia is a diver's paradise.
 The warm, clear waters surrounding the island are home to various forms of marine life, including a vast coral reef formation, sea turtles, octopus, and a multitude of exotic fish species like peacock fish and needle fish.
 There are plenty of amazing places for diver's to explore, such as shallow platforms with sandy gullies in the middle of low coral spurs, and breathtaking vertical coral walls that plunge into the ocean depths well past the depths of safe diving.
 You only have to go about 10 yards out into the water to reach the coral, which is an extraordinary ecosystem submerged in about 20 to 140 feet of clear blue water.
 For a unique and unforgettable experience, visit one of the eerie underwater shipwreck sites.

-The dive shops available are displayed here:
+The dive shops worth considering can be seen here:

 |Action Adventure Divers||(758) 485-1317||Soufrière, Western part of St. Lucia|